Navdeep281/Html-and-CSS/README.md

 This page is an example of a home page of a flower shop.
 It contains navbar, image containers and forms

 ## My Portfolio

+This is simple portfolio website i created ans styled by CSS.
+It contains many components of bootstraps, images, cards, dropdowns and form.